sophn8/bday_wordclouds/TSwift/README.md

 ## Conclusion

 The Billboard article cited "Reputation" as Taylor Swift's angsty turning point.
-However, my analysis suggests that Swift's angst might actually have been more lyrcially present via her "1989" record.
+However, my analysis suggests that Swift's angst might actually have been more lyrically present via her "1989" record.